 The global agriculture has a high environmental impact (30 percent of global emissions).
 This is mainly the case due to long supply chains.
-Currently, the average distance traveled of agricultural products is more than 2,400 km (Urban Farming in the City of tomorrow, 2018).
-Using Urban Farming approaches, this can ideally be reduced to less than 10 km.
-This offers a new attractive option for a decarbonized food distribution.
+Currently, the average distance traveled for agricultural products is more than 2,400 km (Urban Farming in the City of tomorrow, 2018).
+Using an Urban Farming approach, this distance can ideally be reduced to less than 10 km.
+This offers a new attractive option for a decarbonised food distribution system.
 In addition to this, securing urban food and resource supply is increasingly becoming a challenge, especially in heavily populated cities with limited access to surrounding agricultural areas.
-Thus, food production within the urban areas offers various opportunities for cities.
+Thus, food produced within urban areas offers various opportunities for cities.

-There are different types of urban farms, e.g. differed by the location of the farm (such as rooftop, window, greenhouse, balcony, containor, inddor or vertical farming), differed by the method of farming (such as hydroponic, aeroponic or mistponic farming) or differed by the people cultivating the plants (such as community, instiutional, commercial or personal farms).
+There are different types of urban farms, e.g. differentiated by the location of the farm (such as rooftop, window, greenhouse, balcony, containor, inddor or vertical farming), differentiated by the method of farming (such as hydroponic, aeroponic or mistponic farming) or differed by the people cultivating the plants (such as community, instiutional, commercial or personal farms).

 The following information gives a general overview, but mainly focuses on indoor and vertical farming.

 The main goal of Urban Farming is to bring food production and gardening back into the urban areas.
-Thereby, it decreases the distances agricultural products need to travel and likewise, increases the awareness of the citizens towards food production and sustainable behavior.
+Thereby, it decreases the distances agricultural products need to travel and likewise, increases the awareness of the citizens towards food production and sustainable behaviour.
 In addition, the solution achieves the benefits listed below.
 Whereas some benefits are likely to be fulfilled with a basic implementation of the solution, the fulfillment of the potential benefits depends on the functions implemented in a specific project.

 Promoting sustainable use of land

 Reducing GHG emissions

 Functions help you to understand what the products can do for you and which ones will help you achieve your goals.